 Research shows fiber is the most important nutrient for breast cancer prevention.

 Researchers have long linked certain diets to lower rates of breast cancer, but why?
-For estrogen/progesterone positive breast cancers, one of the most powerful tools for prevention is diet.
+For estrogen/progesterone-positive breast cancers, which account for between 70-80% of breast cancers, one of the most powerful tools for prevention is diet.
 It's true that there are genetic and environmental factors at play, but many of those risks are out of your hands.
 However, a few simple modifications to your diet can go a long way in preventing hormone-related cancer risk.

 What the research says

-The research is steeped in conflict due to the inherently challenging nature of nutrition science, but one dietary factor shines through time and time again; FIBER.
+The research is steeped in conflict due to the inherently challenging nature of nutrition science, but one dietary factor shines through time and time again—soluble fiber.

 A 2016 meta-analysis clearly states "Dose-response analysis showed that every 10g/d increment in dietary fibre intake was associated with a 4% reduction in breast cancer risk, and little evidence of publication bias was found.
 Thus, dietary fibre consumption is significantly associated with a reduced risk of breast cancer, particularly in postmenopausal women."

 What they didn't factor in is the difference between intake of soluble vs. insoluble fiber.
 Our perspective at Florasophy is that both forms are important, but when it comes to binding and excreting excess hormones, soluble fiber reigns supreme.
 We recommend 20g insoluble fiber and 20g soluble fiber each and every day.

 Why soluble fiber is so critical for estrogen excretion